jewettaij/moltemplate/doc/doc_genpoly_modify_lt.md

 interactions, changing atom types, or adding constraint fixes at *selected monomers* within an existing polymer created with [genpoly_lt.py](doc_genpoly_lt.md).
+Like genpoly_lt.py, this program creates (or augments) a moltemplate LT file containing the definition of a polymer.
+You will have to use moltemplate.sh to convert this polymer(s) into a system that can be simulated in LAMMPS.
+(This program does not communicate with LAMMPS directly.)

 Unlike *genpoly_lt.py*, these modifications are typically made to only a subset of the monomers in the polymer.
 This program is a convenient way to adding the same modification